I always wanted to visit the salt lakes in northern Chile.

-Skip Antifagasto which is a bit ordinary! about 9 years agoAnswered by whoissteveanyway via Travellr.com
+Skip Antifagasto which is a bit ordinary! over 9 years agoAnswered by whoissteveanyway via Travellr.com

 You can come around 16th of July and participate in the celebration of La Virgen de la Tirana, one of the most original religious festivities, with devote dancers and ceremonial costumes,

-Also you can visit the saltpeter towns of Humberstone and Santa Laura, both Unesco's world heritage places. almost 7 years ago
+Also you can visit the saltpeter towns of Humberstone and Santa Laura, both Unesco's world heritage places. over 7 years ago

 If you stay in San pedro de atacama there are a lot of fun day trips you can do.
 I suggest seeing the valley of the moon and the oasis ( where you can find flamingos in The desert) also go the hot springs and see Vulcan licancabur.
-I loved the desert area and I hope you do too! almost 7 years ago
+I loved the desert area and I hope you do too! over 7 years ago

 Fly to Atacama and take a bus to San Pedro de Atacama.
-From there you can do lots of interesting and challenging itineraries: Aguas Calientes, the valley of the cacti, Valle de la Luna (sunset!!!), stargazing, Salar de Atacama (the most impressing sunset I ever saw), Licancabur Volcano, Rio Grande valley and - of course - the Tatio Geysers. almost 7 years ago
+From there you can do lots of interesting and challenging itineraries: Aguas Calientes, the valley of the cacti, Valle de la Luna (sunset!!!), stargazing, Salar de Atacama (the most impressing sunset I ever saw), Licancabur Volcano, Rio Grande valley and - of course - the Tatio Geysers. over 7 years ago